jasperdewinter/KantPickdeWinter/README.md

 GDP using machine learning methods" by Dennis Kant, Andreas Pick (EUR) and Jasper de Winter (DNB).
 The scripts are most easily ran in Rstudio following these steps: Download or clone the repository and double-click AstA.proj to open the project in RStudio.
-Nxt, open Main and run the models and/or calculate DM-tests and report RMSFEs.
+Next, open Main and run the models and/or calculate DM-tests and report RMSFEs.

 * The outcome of all Figures and Tables are collected in the directory